 We may earn money from the companies and products mentioned in this post.

-You wont find a single traveler that enjoys paying resort fees in Las Vegas.
-At this point, we all know they are there, waiting to ambush us at the check in desk yet most have still not acclimated to the added expense.
-Las Vegas casino operators, however, seem to be catching wind that their hotel demand problem in an otherwise healthy US economy may be driven by travelers that have had enough of the price gouging.
-Enter some pretty cool resort fee promotions.
+You won’t find a single traveler that enjoys paying resort fees in Las Vegas.
+At this point, we’re all aware that they are waiting to ambush us at the check-in desk, yet most have still not acclimated to the added expense.
+As we slowly emerge from the 2020 shut down of gaming activity in Vegas, many resort operators are using waived resort fee promotions to lure guests back.

-We have previously explained TI’s Optional Resort fee that can be booked on their website utilizing their “TV AD Special” but a couple other resorts are ditching the fee all together for a short time.
-In exchange for opting out of TI’s resort fee you forfeit the services the resort fee covers, namely access to the fitness center and wireless internet.
+- TI: A longer running promotion, TI’s Optional Resort fee can be booked on their website utilizing their “TV AD Special”.
+In exchange for opting out of TI’s resort fee, you forfeit the services the resort fee covers, namely access to the fitness center and wireless internet.
 Note that if you do not book using the TV Ad Special, TI’s typical resort fee will need to be paid upon arrival.